allella/jimmy-craigslist/README.md

 This script allows you to automatically save Craigslist RSS feed data to your own web server and provide an endpoint/URL for your favorite RSS reader to consume.

-As long as you're not hammering Craiglist (too many feed requests at once or too frequent), you should be able to avoid being blacklisted and life is good.
+As long as you're not hammering Craiglist from a single IP address (too many feed requests at once or too frequent), you should be able to avoid being blacklisted and life is good.

 ## Installation